 In Texas, previous convictions for felonies and misdemeanors charges can be used against you during sentencing.
 If you’ve been charged with theft in Houston and have a prior conviction you need the help of criminal defense attorney with the skills and expertise to effectively act on your behalf.

-Lisa Shapiro Strauss has been successfully defending residents of Houston and surrounding communities who have been charged with a wide variety of crimes for almost 20 years.
+Lisa Shapiro Strauss has been successfully defending residents of Houston and surrounding communities who have been charged with a wide variety of crimes for 25 years.
 Being a former prosecutor has given Lisa valuable insights into how the state will proceed with its case and the knowledge to determine which defense strategies are best suited to your case.

 If this isn’t the first time you’ve been charged with theft, you need the services of a highly experienced defense lawyer like Lisa Shapiro Strauss to effectively minimize how those prior convictions affect a Houston theft case.